sbhanpuri/NASAHackathonIMADE/README.md

 Machine Learning:
 We created two different types of models to apply our training data to in order to see which one yielded the best results.
 The regular LSTM model and the PhaseNet model.
 LSTMs are an RNN that is meant to capture long-term dependencies in sequential data.
 PhaseNet is a deep learning model meant specifically for seismic phase picking.

-Use of Artificial Intelligence
+**Use of Artificial Intelligence**
 Did you utilize any Artificial Intelligence tools and software in preparing your project?
 If yes, provide the sources and how you used them.
 (The answer to this question will not impact the judging of your project.)

 We used ChatGPT to help generate base code ideas and to debug small issues when facing run-time errors.

-If you did not use Artificial Intelligence tools/software, please write "N/A" in the box below

-Space Agency Data
+**Space Agency Data
 Please list the resources used.
 You are welcome to use any open data in your project.
 However, to be eligible for a Global Award, you must use data or resources from NASA.

 References
 In addition to Space Agency Agency data, list any data, resources, and tools used in your project.
 Resources should include any code, text, and images (even if they are open source or freely available) that you used when creating your project.
-If you are using any copyrighted materials, make sure you have permission to use them.
+If you are using any copyrighted materials, make sure you have permission to use them.**

-For "Link Text", please input the name of the reference.

-Important: Make sure your link is formatted using the entire URL, for example: